Rules - Warnings - Frequently Asked Questions

 - Medical: You are responsible for your own health and safety.
 We do not provide medical support.
 You are responsible for the cost of any emergency services that you might require.
 Please be careful out there.
 Among the medical problems we have experienced are cuts, bruises, hypo- and hyper-thermia, and dehydration.
 Also, expect that you may come in contact with poison ivy.

 - The Road Crossing: There is only one significant road crossing.
+It is adjacent to the Bull Run Marina aid station.
 We plan to route you under the bridge and avoid the traffic.
 If, however, the water is high, you may have to cross Yates Ford Road near the Marina aid station (just after the aid station on the first pass, just before on the second pass).
+If we need to have you cross the road, we will assign a volunteer to provide guidance.
 Cars go very fast on that road, and they will not stop for you.
 Look both ways, wait for a break in traffic, and use great care.

 - Trail Congestion: The first few miles of the course will be congested.
 There is a three-quarter mile loop around the parking lot to allow the field to spread out.
 If you don’t want to be caught behind slow runners, you should run fast on this loop.
 If not, expect some occasional conga-lines in the opening miles, particularly on the initial descent to the Bull Run-Occoquan Trail, and the Popes Head Creek crossing.
 The field will generally spread out enough to prevent similar traffic jams over the remainder of the course.